 Another time, probably in regard to the same poem, Tayler wanted to know: “What does Isaiah say?” and Jonathan Cott, whom I usually claim to have known but really shouldn’t, answered: “‘All flesh is grass.'”
 (Isaiah 40:6, “The voice said, Cry.
 And he said, What shall I cry?
 All flesh is grass, and all the goodliness thereof is as the flower of the field,” King James translation of the Old Testament).
 Another nod from Tayler, and on we went.

 My point is that Tayler brought out from us things he suspected we knew, but that we were not at all sure were in us.
 Or at least I wasn’t.

-In 1996, David Denby wrote a book about his experience taking—or rather retaking—Tayler’s Humanities course xx years after graduating from Columbia.
+In 1996, David Denby wrote a book about his experience taking—or rather retaking—Tayler’s Humanities course nearly 30 years after graduating from Columbia.
 I hadn’t known Denby in college, but I’d gotten to know him in the early 1970s, when were were movie critics, he for Newsweek, me for the Daily News.
 I must have kicked myself for not having thought to write such a book, and I wrote Denby a letter, c/o The New Yorker, which had published an excerpt of his book.
-My letter coincided with The New Yorker’s decision to publish letters from readers, and mine appeared in the xx issue, along with a letter from Erica Jong lamenting the demise of Great Books courses like Humanities.
+My letter coincided with The New Yorker’s decision to publish letters from readers, and was printed in the Oct 11, 1993, issue, along with a letter from Erica Jong lamenting the demise of Great Books courses like Humanities.